-- Program revenues include 1) charges to students or recipients who purchase, use or directly benefit from goods, services or privileges provided by a given function and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function. - Taxes and other items not properly included among program revenues are reported as general revenues.
+- Direct Expenses are those that are clearly identifiable with a specific program. - Program revenues include 1) charges to students or recipients who purchase, use or directly benefit from goods, services or privileges provided by a given function and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function. - Taxes and other items not properly included among program revenues are reported as general revenues.